THU-KEG/KB-Plugin/README.md

 ## Citation

-If you find our work useful, please consider citing LongAlign:
+If you find our work useful, please consider citing KB-Plugin:

 ```